A continuous growth for both myself and the work...

 Throughout lectures, visits to galleries in London, and seminars, I have gained knowledge on the different meanings of making art, why we do it, and how we think through processes.
 Each new piece challenges me anew as both a learning artist and a viewer.
 Why this medium, in this particular environment?
 Does the scale support the purpose of the work, or does it challenge how it ought to be seen?
 It is a gift to study in an environment like Arts University Bournemouth.
 To learn, to be taught and to be encouraged in such splendid manners.

 With the current approach of my work, I feel drawn to explore how we connect to nature.
 How we, as humans, can see beauty and serenity in the wilderness, and therefore want to protect it as we attach to it.
-In this project, I am also exploring the human relationship between one another, so as to inspire reflections on growth between us and nature.
+In this project, I am also exploring the human relationship between one another, to inspire reflections on growth between us and nature.
 If we love another being, can we love a landscape where we stand together?
 If that love dies, does the appreciation for the landscape vanish with it?

 Through my latest practice, I have looked at David Attenborough as a case study, exploring how significant his role is to many across the globe.
 I created a bust out of ceramic clay, working on the lines of the face to detail the experience he has gained through years of discovering the world.
 The lines and the clay reflect the contact and relationship that we hold with Mother Nature, a contact that should not be broken.